George Nash assesses the cinematic output of the subversive Dutch provocateur Paul Verhoeven…

 For those familiar with the Dutch director’s filmography — 16 movies across 50 years — the legacy of Showgirls is perhaps indicative of Verhoeven’s entire body of work: films that might, on the surface, appear excessive, vacuous and objectifying, but, upon closer inspection, or with the gift of hindsight, might just operate within far more slippery, satirical, and altogether more intriguing circles.

-With Showgirls celebrating its 25th anniversary this month, and with a 17th film, Benedetta, on the horizon, we ranked the films of Paul Verhoeven, from worst to best:
+With Showgirls celebrating its 25th anniversary, and with a 17th film, Benedetta, on the horizon, we ranked the films of Paul Verhoeven, from worst to best:

 16. Hollow Man (2000)